geobtaa-archive/metadata-resources/github/README.md

 	![Viewing your repository](4-view-repo.gif)

-5. Next, to add metadata files to Stage 1 of a collection, double click the folder with the name of the collection you're working on, then double click on the `stage1` folder.
+5. Next, to add metadata files to Stage 1 of a collection, double click the folder with the name of the collection you're working on, then double click on the `stage1` folder.  *Note: we are now using the more descriptive name "1_submit_records" for this folder-KM*

 	![Getting to Stage 1](5-stage1.gif)